 Attention, Windows XP, and Vista users: Microsoft Security Essentials turns itself off as your operating systems are not supported anymore.
 Please see some free third-party tools, such as Avast Free Antivirus, BitDefender Free, or AVG.

 While Windows 7 is also end-of-life, MSE will continue receiving signature updates until 2023.

 If you're reading this article right after installing Microsoft Security Essentials, please wait until updating of virus and spyware definitions is complete.
-During updating process, History and Settings tabs are disabled.
+During the updating process, the History and Settings tabs are disabled.

-Leave Quick scan for Scan type.
+Keep Quick scan for the Scan type.
 This will check essential files and settings only and the scan will not take much time.

 Then decide when and how often a scheduled scan will be performed.
 By default, there is a scan performed every Sunday, around 2:00 in the morning.
 I recommend selecting Daily from When: box to be on the safe side.
 Then specify a time when your computer is most probably turned on in Around: box.

 Always leave Check for the latest virus & spyware definitions before running a scheduled scan box checked - this ensures that Microsoft Security Essentials will be up to date during the scheduled scan.

 The Start the scheduled scan only when my PC is turned on but not in use box specifies whether you want to start the scheduled scan only when you're not using the computer (the computer is idle or doing nothing much).
 To ensure that scheduled scanning really starts, uncheck this box.

 If you are normally using your computer at the time of scheduled scans, select something lower than the default 50% from the Limit CPU usage during scan to: box.